soft-r-evolutions/bash_utils/README.md

 * "" (default): will log in log_file_name and not on the standard output.
 * "end_user": will log in log_file_name and on the standard output (indication for end user).
-* "no_log": will not be written in log file (if you have to transfer log data to customers)
+* "no_log": will not be written in log file (if you have to transfer log data to customers).

 ## Quick Overview